alirezanet/Husky.Net/README.md

   - returns the list of currently staged files
 - **${LastCommit}**
   - returns last commit changed files
+- **${committed}**
+  - returns the list of committed files (git ls-files)
 - **${matched}**
-  - returns the list of matched files using include and exclude, be careful with this variable, it will return all the files if you don't specify include or exclude
+  - returns the list of matched files using include/exclude, be careful with this variable, it will return all the files if you don't specify include or exclude

 e.g.`"args": [ "${staged}" ]`